 Advantages

-One advantage of a career in accounting is that there are options available within most industries.
+One advantage of a career in accounting is that options are available within most industries.

-Daniel Siciliano, CPA, CMA, senior lecturer in accounting at the University of Nevada, Las Vegas, says, “The career options within accounting are varied and include fast paced high reward jobs and slower paced jobs that are more quality of life focused.”
+Daniel Siciliano, CPA, CMA, senior lecturer in accounting at University of Nevada, Las Vegas, says, “The career options within accounting are varied and include fast paced high reward jobs and slower paced jobs that are more quality-of-life focused.”

-Additionally, accounting is a stable field to get into.
-Every company needs accounting, and it’s a growing career.
-According to the U.S. Bureau of Labor Statistics, employment for accountants and auditors is expected to grow 6% from 2021 to 2031.
+Additionally, accounting is a stable field to get into: Every company needs accounting, and it’s a growing career.
+According to the U.S. Bureau of Labor Statistics, employment for accountants and auditors is expected to grow 6% from 2023 to 2033.

 Disadvantages